Watch the replay

-This roundtable will explore the role of technology, alongside the use of people-centered approach, in improving access to justice.
+This roundtable explores the role of technology, alongside the use of people-centered approach, in improving access to justice.

 Access-to-justice-and-technology is more relevant than ever, given the current epidemiological status.
 COVID-19 has impaired almost every aspect of the world, including the justice sector.
 Facing unprecedented disruptions to the functioning of justice systems, the global countervailing efforts have turned to the innovative uses of technology.
 Moreover, with many government COVID-relief actions requiring access to the justice system, using technology to deliver access justice in a timely, fair, and effective manner is more important than ever.